Skip to Content

 With a new lamp in your projector, you should see the image become clearer, the colors more defined, and the image brighter.

-If Your Projector Lamp Is New
+When Your Projector Lamp is Brand New

 If you’ve recently replaced the lamp in your projector, but your image is still coming out dim, there are a few things that could have gone wrong.